 How do I take advantage of LibKey Link?

-You will then receive an email with the new URL to use in the Outside Tool (otool) Information section of your NLM Admin account, like this:
+You will then receive an email with the new URL to use in the Edit Outside Tool Information section the LinkOut Library Submission Utility, like this:

 Once you add the new link, NLM advises that changes made to your URL will take place at 2 PM the next business day.
 No additional steps or on going maintenance needed.